prototypefund/Digital_Bargeld-docs/api-bank.rst

   interface BankRegistrationRequest {

-    // Username to use for registration.
+    // Username to use for registration; max length is 150 chars.
     username: string;

     // Password to associate with the username.
+Any characters and
+    // any length are valid; next releases will enforce a minimum length
+    // and a safer characters choice.
     password: string;
   }